 Few of you will get why time tracking is important.
 From an economic standpoint, more billable hours can increase profits and create new opportunities for yourself and the company.
 Still, the same reasoning can make you fall for Parkinson’s law and focus on spending too many hours on a project (quantity) instead of making an impact (quality).

-The purpose of time tracking
+The purpose of tracking time at work

 At a first glance, time tracking seems to be faulty because it doesn’t reflect what we actually do.
 In part it’s true, but take a step back to see the big picture.